javi-dominguez/trustsf/README.md

 - **Other Commands:**
   - `invis please` - Whm/Sch will cast AOE invis
   - `sneak please` - Whm/Sch will cast AOE sneak
-  - `assiston` - Turns assist on
+  - `assiston` - Turns assist on (Requires Silmadril.
+Will have your character perform `//sm all on`)
-  - `assiststop` - Turns assist off
+  - `assiststop` - Turns assist off (Requires Silmadril.
+Will have your character perform `//sm all off`)
-  - `assistme` - Sets player assist to whom entered command
+  - `assistme` - Sets player assist to whom entered command [Requires AutoAssist Addon](https://github.com/ekrividus/autoAssist)
-  - `position` - Sets new position for autoassist, if return to position is on, reposition should be off but in case it's on
+  - `position` - Sets new position for autoassist, if return to position is on, reposition should be off but in case it's on [Requires AutoAssist Addon](https://github.com/ekrividus/autoAssist)
   - `foodup` - Will toggle gearswap autofood on, currently only works with silindrills luas

 ## Credits